 With support from The Leona M. and Harry B. Helmsley Charitable Trust, the Center for Health Care Strategies (CHCS) launched Accelerating Access to CGMs in Medicaid to Improve Diabetes Care, an initiative to support states in designing and implementing strategies to increase the number of Medicaid beneficiaries who can obtain and use a CGM to improve their health and well-being.
 Opportunities and resources available to states through the initiative include:

-- An 18-month CGM Access Accelerator technical support and peer learning opportunity for Medicaid agencies and their partners.
-The Accelerator is designed to help states transform their approach to addressing diabetes and move the needle on reducing health inequities in Medicaid by increasing access to CGMs.
-Selected states will have access to comprehensive supports, and technical assistance designed to help states accomplish these goals, including the ability to direct up to $75,000 in Accelerator funds to support CGM efforts.
-(State teams will be announced in Fall 2023);
+- CGM Access Accelerator – This 18-month technical assistance and peer learning opportunity is supporting Medicaid agencies and their partners in seven states — Iowa, Kentucky, Michigan, New Jersey, Oklahoma, South Dakota, and Texas.
+The CGM Access Accelerator program is working with states to transform their approach to addressing diabetes and move the needle on reducing health inequities in Medicaid by increasing access to CGMs.
+In addition to comprehensive supports and tailored technical assistance to achieve these goals, the seven states can direct up to $75,000 in Accelerator funds to support CGM efforts;

-- A short-term CGM Policy Navigator, available to all states separate from the CGM Access Accelerator program, that offers ad-hoc and less intensive targeted technical support to increase access to CGMs in Medicaid.
-(For more information, please contact CGMAccess@chcs.org); and
+- CGM Policy Navigator – Available to states not participating in the CGM Access Accelerator program, this short-term, ad-hoc opportunity offers less intensive targeted technical support to increase access to CGMs in Medicaid.
+To submit a Policy Navigator request, email ; and